-APERC is currently verifying the collected 2017 annual energy supply and demand data and will publish the APEC Energy Statistics 2017 and APEC Energy Handbook 2017 in the second half of 2019.
+APERC is currently verifying the collected 2018 annual energy supply and demand data and will publish the APEC Energy Statistics 2018 and APEC Energy Handbook 2018 in the second half of 2020.

 The EGEDA Training Program on Energy Statistics will continue in 2020.
-The short-term course will be held tentatively in October 2020.
-The medium-term course will commence on the same date and hope to be completed on the second week of December 2020.
+The short-term course will be held on 19-30 October 2020.
+The medium-term course will commence on the same date and to be completed on 11 December 2020.
+The secretariat is considering to holding these regular training programmes via online due to the current COVID-19 pandemic.

-The 18th APEC Workshop on Energy Statistics will be held in June 2020.
-APERC is considering to focus the workshop on renewable energy statistics with the objective of improving data quality and accuracy and ultimately, to accurately track the progress of the APEC renewable share doubling goal.
+The 18th APEC Workshop on Energy Statistics will be held in December 2020, most probably via online also.
+APERC is considering focusing the workshop on renewable energy statistics with the objective of improving data quality and accuracy and ultimately, to accurately track the progress of the APEC renewable share doubling goal.